Being a great leader isn't easy. The skills required don't always come naturally.

 Most environments suppress the thoughts and creativity of people, says King.
 "You have to prepare for success.
 And you also have to be looking for success."

 Meet Mark King.
-He believes in setting big dreams and creating the right atmosphere to unleash the potential of people.
+He believes in creating the right atmosphere to unleash the potential of people.

 2. Be your own self-coach.